Greece open to compromise to seal deal this week: interior minister

 "We believe that we can and we must have a solution and a deal within the week," Interior Minister Nikos Voutsis, who is not involved in Greece's talks with the lenders, told Skai television.

-"Some parts of our programme could be pushed back by six months or maybe by a year, so that there is some balance," he said.
+"Some parts of our program could be pushed back by six months or maybe by a year, so that there is some balance," he said.

-He did not elaborate on what parts of the ruling Syriza party's anti-austerity programme could be pushed back, but the comments suggested a greater willingness to compromise on pre-election pledges.
+He did not elaborate on what parts of the ruling Syriza party's anti-austerity program could be pushed back, but the comments suggested a greater willingness to compromise on pre-election pledges.

 Prime Minister Alexis Tsipras stormed to power in January on promises to cancel austerity, including restoring the minimum wage level and collective bargaining rights.